grafana/tutorials/content/tutorials/create-users-and-teams.md

 By default, when you create a folder, all users with the Viewer role are granted permission to view the folder.

-In this example, Graphona wants to explicitly grant teams access to folders.
+In this example, Grafana wants to explicitly grant teams access to folders.
 To support this, you need to remove the Viewer role from the list of permissions:

 1. In the sidebar, hover your cursor over the **Dashboards** (four squares) icon and then click **Manage**.
 1. Hover your cursor over the folder name, and click the cog icon to the right.